-- 1- Students with financial holds will not have access to their grades but are still able to register during the normal registration period.
-However, holds must be cleared before the start of the next semester to avoid dropping of registered courses. - 2- Students with out-standing financial holds are not able to graduate or get any official documents from the university unless the holds are cleared.
+- 1- Students with financial holds will not have access to their grades and will not be able to register during the normal registration period. - 2- Students with outstanding financial holds are not eligible to get any official document from the university unless the holds are cleared.